-To meet the course requirements (see above), PhD students should register for three courses in their first semester: POLS6940-Research Design and Methods, POLS6900-Communications, and either the designated course in their field of specialization (if it is offered in their first semester) or one elective (if the designated field course is offered in the Winter semester).
-Students who have already completed courses similar to POLS6940 in their previous degrees can request to replace this course with another elective.
-In the second semester, PhD students should register again for POLS6900-Communications, as well as for POLS6500-Quantitative and Qualitative
+To meet the course requirements (see above), PhD students should register for three courses in their first semester: POLS\6940-Research Design and Methods, POLS\6900-Communications, and either the designated course in their field of specialization (if it is offered in their first semester) or one elective (if the designated field course is offered in the

+Winter semester).
+In the second semester, PhD students should register again for POLS\6900-Communications, as well as for POLS\6500-Quantitative and Qualitative Data Analysis and either the designated course in their field of specialization or one elective course.